boschrexroth/ctrlx-automation-sdk/doc/debug.md

 ### Getting Started

-The code and configuration examples are from the SDK sample in public/samples-cpp/datalayer.register.node
+The code and configuration examples are from the SDK sample in __samples-cpp/datalayer.register.node__

-So start VSCode, connect to your build enviroment and open this folder.
+So start Visual Studio Code, connect to your build enviroment and open this folder.

 #### Raising SIGSTOP in the C++ Code